ndangelo/type/_posts/docs/2016-01-6-aspire-ghost.markdown

 ![navigation menu](/images/docs/ghost/aspire/navigation-edit.png)

-To include a static page on your navigation menu, first type the name of the page as you'd like it to appear on your menu in the label field.
+To include a static page on your navigation menu, first, type the name of the page as you'd like it to appear on your menu in the label field.

 ![label field](/images/docs/ghost/aspire/label-field.png)